1. Home

 Can I upgrade my SMETS1 smart meter to an SMETS2?

-You don’t need to upgrade your SMETS1 meter, it should eventually receive a software upgrade and be moved to the national smart meter network.
-This’ll likely make switching suppliers easier.
+You don’t need to upgrade your SMETS1 meter.
+It should eventually receive a software upgrade and move to the national smart meter network.
+This makes switching suppliers easier.

 Share this article